DreamStation Go - portability with performance

 SKU / Code GBG502S15 Weight (including packaging) in grams 2260.0000 Manufacturer Philips Respironics Product Specifications No What's Included No Useful Links No Vat Exempt Yes A.K.A.
-No Primary Mode(s) Auto-CPAP (APAP) Supported PAP Modes CPAP, Auto-CPAP (APAP) Pressure Type Variable / Auto-adjusting Operating Pressure Range 4-20 hPa / cm H2O Weight (machine only) 0.84 kg PAP Dimensions (Standalone) 15 cm L x 15 cm W x 5.8 cm H Menu Languages No DVD Included No Mask Included No Blower Operation Meter No Usage Compliance Meter No Manufacturer's Warranty 2 years User Manual Included Yes User Manual Languages No Clinician Manual Included When shipped to hospital or clinic Manufacturer's Help Lines No Made In No CE Marked Yes Fixed Built-in Humidifier?
+No Primary Mode(s) Auto-CPAP (APAP) Supported PAP Modes CPAP, Auto-CPAP (APAP) Pressure Type Variable / Auto-adjusting Operating Pressure Range 4-20 hPa / cm H2O Weight (machine only) 0.8kg / 1.9lbs PAP Dimensions (Standalone) 150x150x56mm Menu Languages No DVD Included No Mask Included No Blower Operation Meter No Usage Compliance Meter No Manufacturer's Warranty 2 years - excluding consumable parts, such as filters, tubing and water chamber (if applicable) User Manual Included Yes User Manual Languages No Clinician Manual Included When shipped to hospital or clinic Manufacturer's Help Lines No Made In No CE Marked Yes Fixed Built-in Humidifier?
 Unhumidified (cannot be added internally later) Humidifier Capacity No Humidifier Controls No Humidifier Heat Levels No Humidifier Integration No Humidification Options There is no Heated Humidifier available for this machine - please consider a Universal Waterless Humidifier instead.
 Humidifier Power Source No PAP Dimensions (w/ Humidifier) No Tube Included Yes Heated Tube Included No Tube Length 6ft / 183cm Tube Length Settings 6ft / 183cm Applicable Filter Types Coarse Filters, High Efficiency Fine Filters Coarse Filters Included 1 High Efficiency Fine Filters Included 1 Washable Filters Coarse Filters Washable Electrical Ratings 100 - 240V AC, 50/60 Hz Max Power Consumption No Power Cord Included 3-Pin Figure 8 UK Fused Power Supply Type Internal - No Brick Multi-Voltage Power Switching Automatic Switching AC to DC Switch No DC Option Proprietary Battery Only DC Battery Comments No Lit Buttons No Lit Display Yes, automatically dimming Ramp/Delay Method 0.5 hPa/cm H2O increments, 0-45 minutes Events Pressure Adjusted On No Sound Level dB(A) < 30 dB(A) Carry Bag Features Padded Bag Fault Notifications No Maintenance Reminders No Altitude Compensation No Pressure Displayed Actual Current Pressure Pressure Accuracy No Mask On Power On Automatically No Mask Off Power Down Automatically No Mask Fit Alerts No Automatic Mask Leak Compensation No

 Customer ReviewsSort by: